ratan-lab/BaitSTR/README.md

 select_STR_reads.so
 ```
 ## DESCRIPTION
-STRBait consists of 3 modules that should be run sequentially to find exact STR's
+BaitSTR consists of 3 modules that should be run sequentially to find exact STR's
 along with their flanking bases.
 Here we describe the 3 modules and the general
 idea behind them.